DavidBootle/TI-Utilities/ti84plusce/algebra/docs/Synthetic Division (SYNTHDIV).md

 - TI-84 Plus CE *(Tested)*

 ## Compatibility Issues
 This program has no obvious compatibility issues with any TI-83 or TI-84 series calculators.
 However it should be noted that it has only been tested on the TI-84 Plus CE.
+If you encounter errors while using one of the supported calculators, please report a bug using the issue tracker.